Friedrichsdorf station: Buildings and facilities

 There was still a ticket office in the entrance building until 2005.
 The entrance building is privately owned but has not been used for some years and there are continuing negotiations over restoring it to use.

 A vending machine was placed in a converted shipping container on the platform as a replacement for the ticket counter in the entrance building.
 In this Deutsche Bahn Servicepavillon tickets were sold along with drinks, snacks and magazines.
 At the beginning of 2008, it was closed without notice, but shortly afterwards it was re-opened by another operator.
 In 2009, Taunus Real acquired the entrance building and renovated it.
 The services operated from the kiosk have been moved back into the building and it is intended that the container on the platform will be removed.
 The area of the entrance building that was formerly operated as a pub and the upper storey are still unused.

 Since December 2007, the town of Friedrichsdorf has attempted to have the condition of the platforms and, especially, the subway resolved.
 The municipality has organised the restoration of the subway, partly using volunteer labour.

+Reconstruction of the station, including the renewal or retrofitting of waiting shelters, bicycle parking boxes, lighting, and tactile paving for the visually impaired, began on 10 July 2022, and was originally scheduled for completion in the second quarter of 2024.
+The existing pedestrian underpass was opened on 23 September 2025, after its original completion date of September 2023.
+As of September 2025, the lifts were scheduled to be opened on 1 December 2025, and all work was to be completed on 23 December 2025.